ome/omero-gallery/README.rst

 - run ``bumpversion release`` to remove the dev suffix and create a signed tag
 - run ``bumpversion --no-tag patch`` to bump the version to the next dev suffix
 - push the newly created tag and ``master`` to ``origin``. e.g. ``git push origin master v3.3.3``
-- the Travis CI build for the tag will also include a PyPI deployment step
+- the Travis CI build for the tag includes a PyPI deployment step, so no need to deploy on PyPi manually

 License
 -------